krajkuma/stormpath-java-oauth-servlet-sample/README.md

 This repository takes the [Stormpath Servlet Example](https://github.com/stormpath/stormpath-sdk-java/tree/master/examples/servlet) from the sdk and adds a standalone Java program that demonstrates accessing a protected page with an OAuth 2 Bearer token.

+**Note**: This is addresses the particular case where one needs to interact with the REST API directly from Java.
+It is *not* the recommended best practice for token auth and token management with the Java SDK.
+Refer to: http://docs.stormpath.com/java/apidocs/ and the `oauth` package for more information.

 ### Build

 ```